Pennsylvania Route 52: PA 52 Alternate Truck

-Pennsylvania Route 52 Alternate Truck is a truck route that bypasses a segment of PA 52 on which trucks and trailers over 28.5 feet long are prohibited.
+Pennsylvania Route 52 Alternate Truck is a truck route that bypasses the historic Lenape Bridge on which trucks and trailers over 28.5 feet long are prohibited.
 The route follows US 1, US 202/322, and US 322 Business throughout portions of Chester and Delaware counties.
 The route was signed in 2017.

+PA 52 Alternate Truck southbound ends at US 1 near Kennett Square.